albertochong/PIPELINES-ETL-PROJECTS/2 - STREAMSETS INSTALLATION AND CONFIGURATION.md

 sudo mv streamsets-datacollector-3.13.0/  /opt/streamsets
 ```

-* To start in background streamsets go to instalation folder
+* To start in background streamsets go to instalation folder.
+We can put as servcice
 ```bash
 nohup bin/streamsets dc &
 ```